LollosoSi/bruxism-detector/README.md

 - A Push Button (12x12mm base).
 Connect one lead to Arduino Pin 3, the other end to GND.
 - [A way to fix everything in place, I designed a 3D printed model to do so](https://www.printables.com/model/1251532-bruxism-detector-modular-enclosure)
 - Conductive gel.
 Ultrasound gel usually works too, alternatively saliva should work.
-- An elastic band to hold the electrodes together and make it reusable
+- An elastic band to hold the electrodes together and make it reusable.
+[Edit this model to the right size to hold your band together](https://www.thingiverse.com/thing:4264338).
 - (optional) a sleep tracker

 ## **Software you need**